-In the absence of an enforcement treaty between the Netherlands and the United States, a judgment of a U.S. court cannot be enforced in the Netherlands.
+In the absence of an enforcement treaty between the Netherlands and the United States, a judgment of a U.S. court cannot be automatically enforced in the Netherlands.
 In order to obtain a judgment that can be enforced in the Netherlands against the Issuer, the dispute will have to be re-litigated before the competent Dutch court.
 The basic premise is that a final judgment for payment given by a U.S. court will in principle be acknowledged in the Netherlands if (i) the jurisdiction of the U.S. court is based on a ground of jurisdiction that is generally acceptable according to international standards, (ii) the judgment by the U.S. court was rendered in legal proceedings that comply with the standards of the proper administration of justice that includes sufficient safeguards (behoorlijke rechtspleging), (iii) acknowledgement of the judgment of the U.S. court is not contrary to Dutch public policy (openbare orde), and (iv) the judgment by the U.S. court is not incompatible with a decision rendered between the same parties by a Dutch court, or with a previous decision rendered between the same parties by a foreign court in a dispute that concerns the same subject and is based on the same cause, provided that the previous decision qualifies for acknowledgement in the Netherlands.
 Moreover, even if a judgment by a U.S. court satisfies the above requirements, the Dutch court may still deny a claim for a judgment if such U.S. court judgment is not, not yet or no longer formally enforceable according to the relevant U.S. state and federal laws.
+If the U.S. judgment is not final (for instance when appeal is possible or pending) a competent Dutch court may postpone recognition until the U.S. judgment will have become final, refuse recognition under the understanding that recognition can be asked again once the U.S. judgment will have become final, or impose as a condition for recognition that security is posted.
 Dutch courts may deny the recognition and enforcement of punitive damages or other similar awards.
 Moreover, a Dutch court may reduce the amount of damages granted by a U.S. court and recognize damages only to the extent that they are necessary to compensate actual losses or damages.
 In addition, there is doubt as to whether a Dutch court would impose civil liability on the Issuer, its officers or directors or certain experts named herein in an original action predicated solely upon the U.S. federal securities laws brought in a court of competent jurisdiction in the Netherlands against the Issuer or such directors or experts, respectively.